Women in Need Society of Calgary

 Top 10 Staff Salary Range

 |$250k - $300k||0|

 |$80k - $120k||3|

 About Women in Need Society of Calgary:

-This charity report is an update that is being reviewed by Women in Need Society.
+This charity report is an update that has been sent to Women in Need Society for review.
 Changes and edits may be forthcoming.

 Financial RatiosFiscal year ending December

 |Administrative costs as % of revenues||5.3%||4.8%||4.7%|

 |Program cost coverage (%)||17.3%||35.5%||33.9%|

 |Goods in kind||0||0||155,635|